bobflagg/bobflagg.github.io/index.md

 layout: page
 ---

-Machine learning is a vast field under rapid development.
+Machine learning is a vast field advancing at an alarming rate.
 I'll be using this site to highlight some of the resources I found useful in my struggle to keep up and share some work I've done to gain a deeper understanding of this fascinating topic.